Tuition Breakdown and Overview

 - The Service and Activities Fees are used to support student activities.

 Evergreen reports all sources of institutional revenue in its annual audited financial statements.
-Please go to http://www.evergreen.edu/annualreport to view the College's reported revenues.
+For information on the College's reported revenues see our annual report.

 Tuition revenue, as defined by RCW 28B.15.020, includes the building fee and the operating fee.
 Building fee revenue is appropriated by the legislature specifically for buildings, equipment, maintenance and other capital projects.
 State Appropriations are the funds provided by the State of Washington for general College operations.
-Go to the table and descriptions showing the major activities supported by the operating fee portion of tuition revenue and state operating appropriation revenue for fiscal year 2011.
+View the table and descriptions below showing the major activities supported by the operating fee portion of tuition revenue and state operating appropriation revenue for fiscal year 2013.

 Instruction, Research, Public Services